Skip to Main Content

 • search resources and strategies that you've already tried.

-To request a RESERVATION to meet by Zoom or MS Teams, please use the library's "Consultation" appointment page, selecting my name from the list.
+To request a RESERVATION to meet by Zoom or MS Teams, please use the library's "Make an Appointment" page, selecting my name from the list of subject librarians.
 If my time options shown on the calendar don't work for you, you are welcome to send 2 or 3 days/times you could meet by email.
 I'll respond. :~)

 Suggested Resources